 Wraparound care is signposted in the navigation, but detailed times and provider arrangements are not clearly published in the accessible pages surfaced in this research.
 Families who need breakfast or after-school provision should confirm current availability directly with the school.

 Outcomes are currently mixed.
-The 2024 combined expected standard (62.33%) is in line with England, but the overall FindMySchool ranking places the school below England average compared with other primaries.
+The 2025 combined expected standard is 60%, and the overall FindMySchool ranking places the school around the middle of the national picture compared with other primaries.
 This may suit families prioritising community feel and pastoral strength, but those seeking consistently high attainment across the cohort should interrogate how teaching consistency is being strengthened.

 Oversubscription pressure.
 With 55 applications for 21 offers in the latest entry-route data (about 2.62 applications per place), admission is competitive.
 If you are outside the immediate local area, treat entry as uncertain and plan alternatives early.